controlecidadao/samantha_ia/README.md

 <br><br><br>

-To start running Samantha:
+# 👟 Run a Model in 5 Steps

-* Open Microsoft Task Management by pressing `CTRL + SHIFT + ESC` to monitor memory usage.
+**1)** Open Microsoft Task Management by pressing `CTRL + SHIFT + ESC` and check available memory.

-* Download a `gguf` model and **save it to your computer or just copy the download link and paste** it inside Samantha's Download model for testing field.
+**2)** Visit [Hugging Face](https://huggingface.co/models?library=gguf&sort=trending&search=gguf) repository and choose a `gguf` model that fits in your available memory.

+**3)** Right click over the selected model download link and copy its url.

+**4)** Paste the model url into Samantha's _Download Models for Testing_ field.

+**5)** Insert a prompt into _USER Prompt_ field and press Enter.
+The model will be downloaded and the response will be generated using a deterministic settings.

+Every new model downloaded via copy and paste procedure will replace the previous one to save hard drive space.

+You can also download the model and save it permanently to your computer.
 For more datails, watch video tutorials in the section below.

 <br><br>
 # ▶️ Video Tutorials